 Breakout-Session "The Fountain of Youth"

-Joining us at the table:
+The following persons joined us at the table:

 - Amanda Chetwynd-Cowieson, Head of Student Mobilisation, FFS - For our Future’s Sake, London

 - Jürgen Czernohorszky, Executive City Councillor for Education, Integration, Youth and Personnel, Vienna